 Petroleum/Mineral oil derivatives

-There are quite a number of petroleum derived ingredients such as paraffin wax, isopropyl, ingredients with “ethyl” in them and a bunch of others which will be detailed further in our blog.
+There are quite a number of petroleum derived ingredients such as paraffin wax, isopropyl, ingredients with “ethyl” in them, as well as others.

 Sodium Benzoate

 Sodium Benzoate is one of the most common preservatives used in skin care.
-In this form it has been clinically shown to cause inflammation which accelerates ageing of the skin, as well as more worryingly, inflammation that promotes cancer development.
+In this form it has been clinically shown to cause inflammation and irritation in some people.

 Phenoxyethanol

 This preservative and formula stabiliser is made from petroleum.
 It is known to cause skin reactions and has a harmful effect on the nervous system.
-Even the commission on Health and Safety has deemed that this compound is only safe at levels of 1% or lower, however this safety margin is only necessary for each individual product, and they stated that when using multiple products a day, or the same products daily, it can lead to overexposure or accumulation which leads to harm.
+Even the commission on Health and Safety has deemed that this compound is only safe at levels of 1% or lower, however this safety margin is only necessary for each individual product, and they stated that when using multiple products a day, or the same products daily, it can lead to overexposure.

 Drying Alcohols